Yes! You Can Can!

 For a comprehensive guide to everything canning, Canning for a New Generation: Bold, Fresh Flavors for the Modern Pantry by Liana Krissoff is a good book.
 And there’s also the best (how to) seller from the folks at Ball.

-If you’re like us and try to avoid sugar, we highly recommend the book, Preserving with Pomona’s Pectin: The revolutionary Low-Sugar, High Flavor Method for Crafting and Canning Jams, Jellies, Conserves and More.
+If you’re like us and try to avoid too much sugar, we highly recommend the book, Preserving with Pomona’s Pectin: The revolutionary Low-Sugar, High Flavor Method for Crafting and Canning Jams, Jellies, Conserves and More.

 Apparently, the Pomona Pectin activates without sugar!
 If you’ve ever canned jams and jellies, you know that most canning recipes call for more sugar than fruit.
 Yikes!